 - In episode 7 of Kotoura-san, Haruka haven't been able to contact Manabe and asked Yuriko and Dai'chi for assistance.
-Yuriko thought he maybe doing This and That with Hiyori, but Dai'chi disagreed, saying she's still still struggling for her summer assignments.
+Yuriko thought he might have been having sex with Hiyori, but Dai'chi disagreed, saying she's still still struggling for her summer assignments.
 The scene then cut to the Moritani dojo and we see Hiyori's desk was moved to the middle of the hall, being surrounded by trainers.

 - Last Scenario does this often, usually to what the current villain is doing, or to foreshadow a Man Behind the Man.
 A Running Gag in Keltena's screencap Let's Play: